 The throttle controls, levers and switches all felt typical Kymco high quality, and I particularly appreciated the ‘ticking’ noise whilst the indicator is on.

 On the road

-Filtering is definitely possible with this scooter due to it’s lightweight and well sized frame, and the brakes and throttle all responsive enough to allow you to weave between stopped cars.
+Filtering is definitely possible with this scooter due to it’s lightweight and well sized frame, and the brakes and throttle are both responsive enough to allow you to weave between stopped cars.

-£2,349.00.
-For what you get here, I can't see any complaints for a good commuting scooter at this price.
-Other scooters in this category don't come close to the engine power, and Kymco are reknowned for their quality parts and features.
+Prcied at £2,349.00, for what you get here, I can't see any complaints for a good commuting scooter.
+Other scooters in this category don't come close to the engine power, and Kymco are renowned for their quality parts and features.

 |Model Name||Like 125|

 |Fuel Capacity||6.3 Litres|

 |Max Speed||60 MPH|